Scott Weiland: Stone Temple Pilots

 In November 2000, Weiland was invited to perform on the show VH1 Storytellers with the surviving members of the Doors.
 Weiland performed vocals on two Doors songs, "Break On Through (To the Other Side)" and "Five to One".
 That same month Stone Temple Pilots appeared on the Doors tribute CD, Stoned Immaculate with their own rendition of "Break on Through" as the lead track.
 On June 19, 2001, STP released its fifth album, Shangri-La Dee Da.
 That same year the band headlined the Family Values Tour along with Linkin Park, Staind and Static-X. In late 2002, significant backstage altercations between the DeLeo brothers and Weiland precipitated the band's break-up.

 In 2008, Stone Temple Pilots announced a 73-date U.S. tour on April 7 and performed together for the first time since 2002.
 The reunion tour kicked off at the Rock on the Range festival on May 17, 2008.
 According to Dean DeLeo, steps toward a Stone Temple Pilots reunion started with a simple phone call from Weiland's wife.
 She invited the DeLeo brothers to play at a private beach party, which led to the reconciliation of Weiland and the DeLeo brothers.

 STP's reunion tour was a success, and the band continued to tour throughout 2009 and began recording its sixth studio album.
 STP's first album since 2001, Stone Temple Pilots, was released on May 25, 2010.

 STP toured Southeast Asia for the first time in 2011, playing in Philippines (Manila), Singapore and Indonesia (Jakarta).
 Following this, the band played successful shows in Australia, including sell-out performances in Sydney and Melbourne.

 The band expressed interest in a 20th anniversary tour to celebrate the release of Core with Scott commenting on January 2, 2012, "Well, we're doing a lot of special things.
 [There's] a lot of archival footage that we're putting together, a coffee table book, hopefully a brand new album – so many ideas.
-A box set and then a tour, of course."

-STP began to experience problems in 2012 that were said to have been caused by tensions between Weiland and the rest of the band.
+A box set and then a tour, of course."STP began to experience problems in 2012 that were said to have been caused by tensions between Weiland and the rest of the band.
 Despite the band's claims that their fall tour would be celebrating the 20th anniversary of Core, this did not happen.
-On February 27, 2013, shortly before his solo tour was set to commence, Stone Temple Pilots announced on their website that "...they [had] officially terminated Scott Weiland."
+On February 27, 2013, shortly before his solo tour was set to commence, Stone Temple Pilots announced Weiland's termination from the band on their website.

 Weiland criticized the band after they hired Linkin Park singer Chester Bennington as his replacement, claiming he was still a member and they shouldn't be calling themselves Stone Temple Pilots without him.